edannenberg/kubler/README.md

     $ ./build.sh -nF build mynamespace/{myimage1,myimage2}

-## Updating to a newer gentoo stage3 release
+## Updating build containers to a newer Gentoo stage3 release

-First check for a new release by running:
+First check for new releases by running:

     $ ./build.sh update

 If a new release was found simply rebuild the stack by running:

+    $ ./build.sh clean
-    $ ./build.sh -F
+    $ ./build.sh -C

 * Minor things might (read will) break, Oracle downloads, for example, may not work.
-You can always download them manually to `tmp/distfiles`.

 ## How does it work?